 A funeral director is the person that manages and organizes all the details regarding a person’s funeral, making it as easy and comforting as possible for the family members and friends of the deceased.
 Obviously, compassion and empathy are very much required qualities in a funeral director job description, and providing emotional support for the family is an important part of the job.

-The other tasks of a funeral director include:
+The other tasks of a funeral director or other NFDA jobs include:

 - Arranging for the removal of the deceased person’s body;